 Occasionally a special tomographic study (SPECT) may be required in which the gamma camera rotates around the region of interest.
 This takes additional time.
 Although the thought of radioactive material in the body may be scary, the substance used is very safe.
 The amount is small and the dose to the body is less than a chest x-ray.

 As the animal and it’s secretions (blood, urine, faeces and saliva) will have some level of radioactivity in the first 24 hours, all animals will remain in our care overnight.
 After scanning, animals are kept in our purpose built cages in our isolation ward until their radiation levels are below Government standards.

-During their stay, they are checked by the in-hospital vet.
+During their stay, they are checked by the in-hospital vet daily and our nursing staff monitor the ward on a regular basis throughout the day.
 We are happy to board your pet for longer if you have particular concerns about radiation exposure e.g. if there are young children in the family or if someone is pregnant.
 If you have any questions before, during or after your animal’s scan please do not hesitate to contact us.